PinkInk/upylib/asn1der/README.md

 - OID (**Asn1DerOid** as subclass of python bytes)
 - SEQuence (**Asn1DerSeq** as subclass of python list)

-The generic `decode` function takes any arbitary chunk of binary data and returns the decoded data in a list.
+The generic `decode` function takes an arbitary chunk of Asn.1 DER encoded binary data and returns the decoded data as a list.
 This function necessarily utilises recursion to decode SEQuences (which in turn commonly contain more SEQuences).
 On a constrained system it may be sane to pre-process binary data into logical units, before decoding it.

 ##the Asn.1 DER format